 Student Organizations: More than 270 student organizations on campus represent a wide range of interests.
 Opportunities for participatory student governance are provided by the Student Government Association, Inter-Residence Hall Council, Panhellenic Council, Student Tenant Union, Black Student Association, Latin American Student Organization, International Friendship Club, and other organizations.

 Sports: Western offers a broad-based athletics program, sponsoring 20 NCAA Division I intercollegiate varsity sports (10 for men/10 for women).
 Football competes in the NCAA Division I Football Championship Subdivision through the Missouri Valley Football Conference; all other varsity sports compete at the Division I level through the Summit League.
 More than 50 different intramural events and a variety of sports clubs are available to Western students.

 Western Illinois University—Quad Cities (WIU—QC): Western Illinois University offers several undergraduate degree programs in Moline, Illinois, which is approximately 70 miles north of the residential campus in Macomb.
-Undergraduate majors are offered in the following disciplines at WIU—QC: Accountancy; Communication; Early Childhood Education, Elementary Education; Engineering; Engineering Technology; English; General Studies; Information Systems; Law Enforcement and Justice Administration; Liberal Arts and Sciences; Management; Marketing; Nursing; Recreation, Park and Tourism Administration; and Supply Chain Management.
-Sixteen graduate degree programs and nine postbaccalaureate certificate programs are also offered at WIU—QC.
+Undergraduate majors are offered in the following disciplines at WIU—QC: Accountancy; Bilingual/ Bicultural Education; Communication; Elementary Education; Engineering; Engineering Technology; English; General Studies; Human Resource Management; Information Systems; Law Enforcement and Justice Administration; Liberal Arts and Sciences; Management; Marketing; Nursing; Recreation, Park and Tourism Administration; and Supply Chain Management.
+Nineteen graduate degree programs and fourteen post-baccalaureate certificate programs are also offered at WIU—QC.